101companies/101integrate/README.md

     make download-deps

-When the NLTK downloader pops up, select all corpora for download.

 # Online textbooks

 Some of the supported textbooks are available online.
 They are not included into the repo.
 They must be downloaded with the following command: